 - whole wheat flour

-- Combine 5.5 oz Bread flour, 1.25 Whole wheat flour, ½ tsp instant yeast, 11/2 tsp honey, 11.2 oz water at room temp.
+- Combine 5.5 oz Bread flour, 1.25 Whole wheat flour, ½ teaspoon instant yeast, 11/2 teaspoon honey, 11.2 oz water at room temp.
 Mix until smooth, the consistency of pancake batter.
-In a separate bowl mix 10.3 oz bread flour and ½ tsp instant yeast. sprinkle this over the batter and let sit for 1-4 hours.
+In a separate bowl mix 10.3 oz bread flour and ½ teaspoon instant yeast. sprinkle this over the batter and let sit for 1-4 hours.

 - Preheat oven to 475.
 Add an oven-safe skillet to the bottom rack.
 Remove the dough from the bowl and shape into a ball.
 Let rise a final time, about 1 hour.